sdboyapati/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-classes.md

 * Abstract classes can contain state.

 However, if you want to use multiple inheritance, it's better to use an interface.

+For more information about abstract classes, see [Abstract classes](classes.md#abstract-classes).

 ### Sealed classes